taylor-edwards/layout-patterns/process.md

 Adding writing first, then images and finally video, I made tweaks along the way to support and unify various elements like definition lists and deeper heading levels.
 The site is now hosted by Github Pages directly from a branch in its remote repository.

 View the [source code on Github &rarr;](https://github.com/Rumudiez/Layout-Patterns)

-###On Continuation and Usage

-I believe my definitions of [layout patterns](/#archetypes) can be further abstracted into a more flexible and less content-based system of components.
-Hopefully layout patterns can be utilized in design practice to provide safer methods of experimentation and to help beginners understand just how multifaceted web design can be.

 [**View more about my sources &rarr;**](/sources/)